S2K7x/snortinator/README.md

 ## Feedback & Support 📬

-If you encounter any issues or have suggestions, feel free to open an [issue](https://github.com/S2K7x/snortinator/issues) or contact me at your.email@example.com.
+If you encounter any issues or have suggestions, feel free to open an [issue](https://github.com/S2K7x/snortinator/issues)

 ---